In New Orleans, memories of Katrina remain vivid 20 years later

 Kenneth Avery (age 74)

 Avery grew up in an affordable housing development in the Desire neighborhood and has lived through multiple hurricanes.
-His home in Gordon Plaza flooded but he would rebuild using his insurance.
+His home in Gordon Plaza flooded, but he later rebuild with insurance funds.

-Later, the property was declared a Superfund site due to underground hazardous waste, and he was bought out.
+Later, the property was declared a Superfund site due to underground hazardous waste, and he was bought out of his home.

 "The people in the neighborhood saw unusual things going on and hundreds of people were dying from cancer," Avery said.